utsav0/daily-dev-tips/src/pages/posts/making-a-fullscreen-vertical-slider-with-tailwind-and-eleventy.md

 <main class="max-h-screen overflow-y-scroll snap snap-y snap-mandatory"></main>
 ```

-First, we'll make sure the element has a max-height of the screen and the overflow vertical is set to scroll.
+First, we'll ensure the element has a max height on the screen and the overflow vertical is set to scroll.
 Then we add our recently created snap classes which will render to the following:

 ```css
 scroll-snap-type: y mandatory;
 ```

-Perfect, now we just need to tell our slider sections where they have to snap to.
+Now we just need to tell our slider sections where they have to snap.

 ```html
 <section class="w-full h-screen bg-red-200 snap-start"></section>
 ```

-You see, we added the `snap-start` class to each section, and this will now render to behave as you can see in the GIF below.
+We added the `snap-start` class to each section, which will now render to behave as you can see in the GIF below.

 ![Tailwind slider with scroll snapping](https://cdn.hashnode.com/res/hashnode/image/upload/v1611642046686/VhpdCo0Ez.gif)

-Pretty cool right!
+Pretty cool, right?

 ## Vertical slider final styling

-Each of our slides will have it's own unique styling, the first section is a full-screen background image with the logo centered in the middle of it.
+Each of our slides will have its unique styling.
+The first section is a full-screen background image with the logo in the middle.

 I've placed the images directly in the `src/images` folder.

-First of all we need to add a custom **background image** in our `tailwind.config.js` file.
-It will allow us to easily use the background image as a class.
+First, we need to add a custom **background image** in our `tailwind.config.js` file.
+It will allow us to use the background image as a class easily.

 ```js
 module.exports = {